United Arab Emirates entry requirements for United States passport holders

 May be checked

-US citizens don't need a visa to visit the United Arab Emirates for up to 30 days.
-As of 2025, you get a free visitor visa stamped on arrival at any UAE airport.
-Just make sure your passport is valid for at least 6 months from your entry date.
+US citizens can enter the United Arab Emirates without a visa and stay for up to 90 days.
+Just ensure your passport is valid for at least 6 months from your arrival date.

 Entry requirements